Below are titles by Clifton Fadiman and links to their PittCat records.

 Most books in the Fadiman collection will be located in ULS Storage.
 To request an item from storage:

-Complete and submit your request.
-You’ll get a screen message when your request has been successfully submitted.
-You’ll receive an email notification when the book is on campus to let you know when it will be available for pick up.
+You will get a screen message when your request has been successfully submitted.
+You will receive an email notification when the book is on campus to let you know when it will be available for pick up.

 Who was Clifton Fadiman?